Energy Spectra of Compressed Quantum States

-The dominant cost in solving $\calP$ is that of preparing $\ket{\psi}$ in both the quantum and classical cases.
-We assume that the cost of preparing $\ket{\psi}$ scales as $\poly(mn)$.
-This assumption is motivated by its validity when $\ket{\psi}$ is an MPS and $m$ is replaced by the maximum bond dimension of $\ket{\psi}$ \cite{mps_schon_2007,state_prep_malz_2024,state_prep_fomichev_2024,state_prep_berry_2025}.
-Then, quantum advantage can be assessed by the ratio $\poly(m_C/m_Q)$ up to a multiplicative factor of $\poly(n)$, where $m_Q$ is the smallest value at which $p \geq 1/\poly(n)$ and $m_C$ is the smallest value at which $p \geq 1-1/\poly(n)$.
+Suppose we know the energy spectrum of $\ket{\psi}$ as a function of some compression parameter $m>0$.
+Then we can calculate the smallest $m$ at which $\ket{\psi}$'s overlap with the ground-energy subspace is ``good'' (call $m_Q$) and at which $\ket{\psi}$'s expected energy is ``good'' (call $m_C$).
+Since good overlap is necessary for good energy, we have $m_C\geq m_Q$.

-Our primary objective is to assess whether super-polynomial quantum advantage exists, so it suffices to define quantum advantage by $m_C/m_Q$.
-The values of $m_Q$ and $m_C$ can be calculated by inverting \cref{eq:pmin} to express $m$ in terms of $p \in (a_1/(a_1+a_2),1)$ as:
+To estimate the ground state energy to good accuracy, quantum algorithms can apply phase estimation \cite{qpe_kitaev_1995}, or methods in, e.g., Refs.~\cite{filtering_poulin_2009,gsp_ge_2019,filtering_lin_tong_2020,qet_lin_2022,lowdepth_qpe_wang_2023,filtering_ding_2024}, to any $\ket{\psi}$ that has good overlap.
+In contrast, classical algorithms must use a $\ket{\psi}$ that has good energy due to the BQP-completeness of the guided local Hamiltonian problem \cite{dequantize_gharibian_2023,improved_glhp_cade_2023,guide_waite_2025} --- else classical algorithms would be able to efficiently solve any problem in BQP, which is generally believed to be false.

-Unfortunately, the functional form of \cref{eq:m} precludes super-polynomial quantum advantage as can be seen by the following case analysis. \begin{enumerate}[leftmargin=*] \item Case $a_1 \geq a_2$.
-In this case,
+Therefore, the ratio $m_C/m_Q$ can detect super-polynomial quantum advantage if we assume that the complexity of preparing (a classical description of) $\ket{\psi}$ in both the quantum and classical computational models scales as $\poly(m)$.
+This assumption is motivated by its validity when $\ket{\psi}$ is an MPS and $m$ is taken as the maximum bond dimension of $\ket{\psi}$ \cite{mps_schon_2007,state_prep_malz_2024,state_prep_fomichev_2024,state_prep_berry_2025}.
+Since $m_C$ and $m_Q$ are both calculated from the energy spectrum of a compressed quantum state, this highlights the central role of that spectrum in assessing quantum advantage.